 In early stages of diabetic retinopathy, treatment may not be needed.
 The aim is to prevent further progression or vision loss by controlling blood glucose (‘sugar’), blood pressure and cholesterol, and regular eye tests.
 There are treatment options for diabetic retinopathy in its later stages, including laser surgery, but it may not restore vision already lost.

 Early detection and treatment can help prevent around 98 per cent of severe vision loss caused by diabetic retinopathy.
 If you have been diagnosed with diabetes, make sure that you:

-- Immediately if you notice a change in vision.
+- Immediately have an eye test if you notice a change in vision.

 - Maintain healthy blood glucose, blood pressure and cholesterol levels.
 Your GP can assist with this.